 The updated administrative and enforcement provisions of the proposed ordinance are consistent with similar provisions in other Township ordinances adopted in recent years, and include standards for performance guarantees, inspections, and penalties for violations.
 Also included in the proposed ordinance are standards and an approval process for road names, along with provisions for renaming or addressing of an existing private road under specific conditions (see Section 5.0).

-An initial draft of the ordinance was reviewed by the Township Attorney, and all recommended changes have been incorporated into the proposed ordinance document for Board of Trustees review and action.
+An initial draft of the ordinance was reviewed by the Township Attorney and the Township's Public Services Director, and all recommended changes have been incorporated into the draft ordinance document dated March 11, 2024.
+These changes include: